Distinguishing two dark matter component particles at $e^+e^-$ colliders: WIMP signal at colliders

 \begin{itemize}

 \item ${\Delta m}_1 \approx {\Delta m}_2$ and $\mdma<\mdmb$

-In this case, the $\slashed{E_T}$ distribution for the two cases is expected to merge since ${\Delta m}_1 \approx {\Delta m}_2$, whereas the $\slashed{E}$ distributions are expected to show a double peak, owing to the dependence of $\slashed{E}$ on the DM mass with $\mdma<\mdmb$.
-We can see this feature in Fig.~\ref{comparison1}, where we have considered, $ {\Delta m}_1= {\Delta m}_2= 100$ GeV, $\mdma= 50$ GeV and $\mdmb = 390$ GeV.
-The difference in DM masses for the two candidates is showing up in the form of two peaks in the right hand side of Fig.~\ref{comparison1} for $\slashed{E}$ distributions, while $\slashed{E_T}$ distribution (on the left panel) doesn't show any distinction from that of a single component case \footnote{For simplicity, we assume here the production cross-sections for the HDSP pairs in both cases to be equal.
-Cross-sections indeed play a vital role, which will be taken up in context of a specific model.}.
-Thus the difference in $\mdm$ in two-component DM case leads to a distinguishability in the $\slashed{E}$ distribution, even for comparable $\Delta m$.
+In this case, the $\slashed{E_T}$ distribution for both dark sectors is expected to merge since ${\Delta m}_1 \approx {\Delta m}_2$, whereas the $\slashed{E}$ distributions are expected to show a double peak, owing to the dependence of $\slashed{E}$ on the DM mass with $\mdma<\mdmb$.
+We can see this feature in Fig.~\ref{comparison1}.
+We assume the production cross-sections for the HDSP pairs to be equal for both the cases\footnote{ Relative cross-sections of the DM components indeed play a vital role, which will be discussed in context of a specific model.
+For the current discussion, the two HDSP pair production cross-sections have been taken in a specific ratio to make the peaks discernible.}.

 \item ${\Delta m}_1 < {\Delta m}_2$ and $\mdma\approx\mdmb$